avaid96/entrerepo/README.md

 ##  Failure Stories
 1.  https://www.youtube.com/watch?v=Vhk_5UBZDQA
-    Jack Ma(Alibaba), "When KFC came to my city, 24 people went for the job, 23 accepted.
-I was the only guy that wasn't"
+    Jack Ma(Alibaba), `When KFC came to my city, 24 people went for the job, 23 accepted.
+I was the only guy that wasn't`

 ##  Books
 1.  http://blakemasters.com/peter-thiels-cs183-startup Notes from Peter Thiel's start-up class at Stanford